gregbacchus/validata/README.md

   numericString: string;
 }

-const sample = IsObject<Sample>({
+const sample = isObject<Sample>({
-  contract: {
-    maybeString: MaybeString(), // will allow string data type or sanitize to undefined
+  maybeString: maybeString(), // will allow string data type or sanitize to undefined
-    myString: IsString(), // will allow only string data type
+  myString: isString(), // will allow only string data type
-    numericString: AsString(), // will allow string or attempt to convert to string },
+  numericString: isString(), // will allow string or attempt to convert to string });
-});

 console.log(sample.process({